mykolaharmash/hyntax/README.md

 ## Tokens

-Here is a high level overview of all possible tokens.
+Here is a high-level overview of all possible tokens.

 ![Overview of all possible tokens](./tokens-list.png)